Patreon/patreon-wordpress/readme.txt

 It is  difficult to protect videos due the intensive bandwidth requirements of hosting video  and having to rely on third parties such as Youtube or Vimeo.
 Youtube allows you to set videos to ‘private’ but Vimeo offers extra controls by only allowing videos to be played on specific domains.
 Visit this guide to [protecting your video content with Vimeo](https://help.vimeo.com/hc/en-us/articles/224817847-Privacy-settings-overview).

 == Upgrade Notice ==

+= 1.4.4 =

+* Added a simple way for custom gating any part of a WP site using a single function.
+This will allow easier gating of any part of a site via theme files.
+* Removed the formerly required 'patreon_enable_direct_unlocks' global var requirement for custom gating since now its not needed.
+* Added a 'Connect site' button to show when all Patreon connection detail fields are empty.
+This will allow reconnecting sites to Patreon using connection wizard.

 = 1.4.3 =